RaghavSrivastava25/RaghavSrivastava25/README.md

 I'm a thinker.

-I have an inclination towards:Fintech and Algorithmic trading / NLP / Recommendation systems / AI for healthcare
+I have an inclination towards: Fintech and Algorithmic trading / NLP / Recommendation systems / AI for healthcare

 Languages : Python / SQL / C++